-After a lifetime of reading books and even writing a few, Lynne Sharon Schwartz (b.
-1939) revisits her decisions to spend so much time, energy and passion on this dubious hobby (obsession?).
+After a lifetime of sharpening her discriminatory gifts, so to speak, Lynne Sharon Schwartz (born March 19, 1939) revisits her decisions to spend so much time, energy, and passion on this dubious hobby (obsession?) of reading.

-In Ruined by Reading Schwartz fingers qualities well-known to avid readers, like getting so deep into books we forget ourselves.
-Schwartz introduces the world to a perfect, wonderful thing called “the fear of being interrupted” for which I, and many others, love her deeply.2
+In Ruined by Reading, Schwartz fingers qualities well-known to avid readers, like getting so deep into books we forget embodied selves.
+Schwartz introduces the world to a perfect, sublime thing called “the fear of being interrupted”, for which I, and many others, love her deeply.2

-When Schwartz gave her parents a copy of Kafka’s The Trial. their response is so beautiful I must repeat it here.
+When Schwartz gave her parents a copy of Kafka’s The Trial, their response is so weighty and real:

-To have such a dialogue with one’s parents.
+To have such a penetrative dialogue with one’s parents over a book.
 Or anyone.
-If that isn’t universe-worthy I struggle to determine what is.4
+If that isn’t universe-worthy, I struggle to determine what is.4

 I can vacillate lengthily, and foolishly, over whether to read at random (as I did on my bed in the fading light) or in some programmed way (as we all did in school).
 I like to cling to the principle that if randomness determines the universe it might as well determine my reading too; to impose order is to strain against the nature of things.
 Randomness continuing for long enough will yield its own pattern or allow a pattern to emerge organically, inscrutably, from within – or so I hope.